Message From The Editor:

 So, my #1 go-to recommendation for newbies looking to make money online quickly is freelance writing.

 As I mentioned above, there's a very low barrier to entry.
 All you need is a basic education on how to put together a comprehensive article and you can start landing jobs.
+Even with a low barrier to entry, there's a huge income potential to look forward to for diligent writers.

 - But where are the best writing jobs?